-Match fixing is a practice surrounding a variety of sports and is much more common than it is often given credit for.
-It involves the participants of a sporting context to try and fix the result of the sporting context to ensure that a particular outcome occurs.
+Match fixing is a practice which involves the participants in a sporting event trying to fix the result of the match they are playing in to ensure a particular outcome occurs.

-Betting on sport is a huge industry within the UK with thousands of pounds being spent daily up and down the country betting on outcomes of various sporting contexts.
-Match fixing goes hand in hand with sports betting as the participants who have decided to fix the match will have bet money on a particular outcome happening as will a variety of other people close to them.
-There are huge amounts of money to be made by corrupt organisations from the fixing of sporting contests.
+Betting on sport is a huge industry in the UK with thousands of pounds wagered daily on the outcomes of various sporting events.
+Match fixing goes hand in hand with sports betting as the participants who decide to fix the match bet money on a particular outcome happening.

-Many feel that fixing the outcome of a sporting contest is a practice which is left to the amateur sporting arena, for example it is a practice that many people associate with amateur and illegal boxing matches.
-It is, however, not something which is limited to this arena and is a practice which has been creeping into high profile professional sports worldwide such as football and cricket.
+Many feel match fixing is largely confined to the amateur sporting arena; for example, it is commonly associated with amateur and illegal boxing matches.
+It is, however, a practice which has also crept into high profile professional sports, such as football and cricket.

 What can be done to stop match fixing?

-Match fixing and other forms of corruption within a specific sport are seen as issues which will often be solved internally by that particular sport with appropriate rules and penalties set down by the various governing bodies of that sport.
+Match fixing within a specific sport is seen as an issue to be solved internally through appropriate rules and penalties drawn up by the various governing bodies.

-- Do the book makers have a role to play in the policing of match fixing?
+Do bookmakers have a role to play in the policing of match fixing?